 Tom has started a new catering business, where he is first analyzing the cost of making a sandwich and what price should he sell them.
 He has gathered the below information after talking to various cooks who are currently selling the sandwich.

-Tom was convinced that there is a positive linear relationship between No of sandwich and total cost of making it.
+Tom was convinced that there is a positive linear relationship between No of sandwiches and the total cost of making it.
 Analyze if this statement is true?

 After plotting the points between the number of sandwiches prepared versus the cost of making them, there is definitely a positive relationship between them.

 And it can be seen from the above table yes, there is a positive linear relationship between, and if one runs correlation, it will come +1.
 Hence, as Tom makes more sandwiches, the cost will increase, and it appears to be valid as more the sandwich, the more vegetables will be required, and so as bread would be required.
 Hence, this has a positive perfect linear relationship based on the given data.

 Using correlation, identify the kind of relationship ABC stock has with the market and whether it hedges the portfolio?

 Using the correlation coefficient formulaCorrelation Coefficient FormulaCorrelation Coefficient, sometimes known as cross-correlation coefficient, is a statistical measure used to evaluate the strength of a relationship between 2 variables.
 Its values range from -1.0 (negative correlation) to +1.0 (positive correlation). below treating ABC stock price changes as x and changes in markets index as y, we get correlation as -0.90

 Therefore, as the market rises, the stock price of ABC falls, and when the market falls, the stock price of ABC rises, hence it is a good hedge for the portfolio.

 This has been a guide to Correlation Examples in Statistics.
 Here we discussed the various examples to understand the correlation between two variables which can positive or negative.
 You can learn more financing from the following articles –